How the UK’s four nations are planning to exit lockdown

 Plans to ease Covid-19 lockdown restrictions in the UK vary across England, Scotland, Wales and Northern Ireland.

+First Minister Nicola Sturgeon unveiled a phased plan to lift lockdown in Scotland, which could see the country move back to the levels system of coronavirus restrictions from April 26.

+This follows the four-stage road map to lift England’s coronavirus restrictions as set out by Prime Minister Boris Johnson, which could see all lockdown measures removed on June 21.

-As Prime Minister Boris Johnson announced on Monday how measures will be lifted in England, here is what we know about the other devolved nations’ plans to exit lockdown:
+Here is what we know about the devolved nations’ plans to exit lockdown:

+Scotland’s stay-at-home order is expected to be lifted from April 5 under a phased plan to lift lockdown.

+Ms Sturgeon told the Scottish Parliament “if all goes according to plan” the country will move back to the levels system of coronavirus restrictions from April 26, with all council areas moving to Level 3.

 – Wales